Carbon-izer Presents Northwest Freeway (Outer Belt)

 Harris County Smokehouse / 19811 Northwest Freeway

-Built in 2015 (almost a decade after the others), this restaurant moved from an old Kettle located in front of the La Quinta Inn (behind the Hampton and the Shell).
+Built in 2015 (almost a decade after the others), this restaurant moved from an old Kettle located in front of what is now Travelodge at 13290 FM 1960 West.

 Wells Fargo / 19704 Northwest Freeway